 - Built-in day beds

-Outdoor spaces might be desired more so in warmer locations.
-By chatting to your local real estate agent, you can ask them what tickles buyers’ fancy in terms of outdoor features.
+Outdoor spaces might be desired, more so in warmer locations.
+By chatting with your local real estate agent, you can ask them what tickles buyers’ fancy in terms of outdoor features.

 Rethink the granny flat

-If you’re thinking about renovating to extend your property, a smarter way to achieve more space could be to add in a granny flat.
-This way, don’t need to make any structural changes to your existing property.
+If you’re considering renovating to extend your property, a smarter way to achieve more space could be to add a granny flat.
+This way, you don’t need to make any structural changes to your existing property.

 And who says it needs to be a traditional granny flat?

-You could build a guesthouse, a designer’s dream studio, a kids rumpus room… the opportunities are endless.
+You could build a guesthouse, a designer’s dream studio, or a kids’ rumpus room… the opportunities are endless.

-There are now Australian companies who specialise in building modular granny flats or ‘nano homes’.
+There are now Australian companies that specialise in building modular granny flats or ‘nano homes’.

-If you have an older property and wanted to modernise a part of the property, a granny flat could be the perfect option.
+A granny flat could be the perfect option if you have an older property and want to modernise a part of the property.
 Plus, they can be built very quickly.

 Improve your property’s curb appeal

-The saying ‘don’t judge a book by its cover’ doesn’t necessarily ring true when it comes to buyers inspecting your property.
+The saying ‘don’t judge a book by its cover’ doesn’t necessarily ring true when buyers inspect your property.

 Buyers will almost certainly drive by to suss out the front of your property, so you’ll want to ensure you have an impressive curb appeal heading of listing it on the market.